 Victims of gaslighting can experience loss of memory

-Self-doubt, guilt, and shame get amplified in the face of the loss of memory, and memory loss is often experienced by victims of gaslighting as a direct result of their reality being hijacked by the gaslighting.
+Self-doubt, guilt, and shame get amplified in the face of the loss of memory.
+Memory loss is often experienced by victims of gaslighting as a direct result of their reality being hijacked by the gaslighting.

 Gaslighting happens in progression

 Initially, the victim believes in themselves and their own experience of reality.
 They advocate for themselves and take a stand.
 The victim may try hard to get the gaslighter to see their point of view, be reasonable, and understand them.
 Gradually the victim starts to question themselves and leans towards the gaslighter’s viewpoint.
 The victim is looking for validation of their reality to strengthen their shaky faith in themselves, but they find none.
 Progressively the victim loses their faith in their own ability and perception, and relies heavily on the gaslighter, obsessively trying to understand the gaslighters reality.

 If you feel you are being gaslighted, consider these ways out: